Keys to improving retirement readiness

-How investing for growth can help improve your score: By adjusting the mix of investments so that they are not too conservative or too aggressive, the median retirement score of 76 increases to 78.4
+How investing for growth can help improve a score: By adjusting the mix of investments so that they are not too conservative or too aggressive, the median retirement score of 76 increases to 78.4

-How retiring later can change your score: By adjusting the expected retirement age slightly, from the median reported retirement age of 65 to between 66 or 67, the median retirement score of 76 increases to 86.
+How retiring later can change a score: By adjusting the expected retirement age slightly, from the median reported retirement age of 65 to between 66 or 67, the median retirement score of 76 increases to 86.

 |4.||Spend less in retirement.|

 If you’re years and years away from retiring, it certainly isn’t easy to know how much you’ll spend in retirement.
 And even if you’re closer to retirement, you may not know either.
 In general, most people do end up spending less when they’re no longer working.
 Why the drop?
 Well, you don’t need to save for retirement once you’re retired.
 And not working generally means lower taxes, less need for life insurance, and lower day-to-day expenses.
 You may also have been able to pay off your mortgage.

 How spending less in retirement can change a score: By spending 15% less in retirement, the median retirement score of 76 increases to 89.